Hyundai Accent: Russia

 In late 2017, Hyundai Motor Manufacturing plant in Saint Petersburg started assembling the fifth-generation Solaris.
 It received renewed engines which are the Kappa 1.4-litre engine producing 100 PS and the 1.6-litre Gamma II engine with 123 PS, paired with 6-speed manual or 6-speed automatic transmission.

 In 2020, the restyled version of the Solaris was released, featuring a new front design, some additional comfort features and new touchscreen multimedia system.
 Engines and transmission options remained the same.

+Amid the Russian invasion of Ukraine, production of the Solaris at the Saint Petersburg plant was halted in March 2022.
+In September 2023, Hyundai sold the Saint Petersburg factory to an unnamed Russian company.
+In February 2024, the Solaris was relaunched as the Solaris HS.
+The plant and the Solaris brand is under possession of AGR Automotive, a subsidiary of Russian company Art-Finans.
+The vehicles are produced from unassembled kits enough to produce around 70,000 vehicles.

 China (YC)

 The Verna was revealed as a concept version at the 2016 Chengdu Auto Show.
 It was sold from October 2016, with two body styles available which are 4-door sedan and 5-door hatchback, marketed as the Verna RV.
-The Chinese-market Verna was given a facelift in 2020.
+The Chinese-market Verna facelift was revealed in October 2019.